dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation/theming.md

 ### Using CSS (vars) Custom Properties

-This is for sure a very nice and powerful solution, but lacks Internet Explorer support.
+This is a very nice and powerful solution.